nf-core/diaproteomics/docs/output.md

 ## OpenSwathWorkflow

-For each provided DIA MS run the OpenSwathWorkflow output is reportet.
+For each provided DIA MS run the OpenSwathWorkflow output is reported.

 * OpenSwathWorkflow output:
   * osw files storing the scoring output in sqlite format